bitrise-io/devcenter/_articles/troubleshooting/workflow-editor-doesnt-load.md

 1. Download the `bitrise.yml` with an [API call](/api/v0.1/#get-appsapp-slugbitriseyml) (even if it breaks the Workflow Editor UI)Check out the respective API.
 You will get a response in YML format.
 2. Save the `bitrise.yml` into a file and modify it.
-3. Upload the `bitrise.yml` for your application with [another API](/api/v0.1/#post-appsapp-slugbitriseyml) call.
+3. Upload the `bitrise.yml` for your application with [another API](/api/v0.1/#post-appsapp-slugbitriseyml) call to [bitrise.io](https://www.bitrise.io).
 Make sure the path to your fixed or modified `bitrise.yml` is correctly set!
 You will get a response in JSON format.